habibcomsats/NVFlare/examples/federated_statistics/local/README.md

 # Privacy configuration

-The NVFLARE privacy configuration is consists of set of task data filters and task result filters
+The FLARE privacy configuration is consists of set of task data filters and task result filters
 * The task data filter applies before client executor executes;
 * The task results filter applies after client executor before it sends to server;
 * for both data filter and result filter, they are groups via scope.